- Can I stop paying NI after 35 years?

 - What is the state pension age in the UK?

 - How many years NI do I need for a full pension?

-- What is the maximum state pension 2020?
+- How much is the UK state pension 2020?

 - Do I get my husbands state pension when he dies?